Sunday, April 27, 2025

 Tuesday - February 26th - Cape Town / Cape of Good Hope, South Africa

 We had an early start for our day-long tour down the Cape.
 There was an early buffet breakfast, and then we were on the bus by 7:30 a.m.
 We attempted the Table Top this morning, but it again was closed due to both fire & weather, so we headed south, enjoying the scenic Coastal Towns, Beaches, and Mountains.
 Once we entered the National Park area of the lower cape, we saw Zebra and several Baboon Colonies.
 We visited the Cape of Good Hope at the southern tip of Africa; it was beautiful and breezy at the Point.
 We then began traveling north, going up the cape and stopping at the Seaforth Restaurant for a wonderful seafood meal.
 We then walked over to the famous Penguin Colony at Boulders Beach.
 It was a great experience.
 After returning to the bus, our guide discovered that Table Top was now open, so we went north on a direct route and were successful on our third attempt to visit.
 We took the cable car to the top of the famous mountain overlooking the city of Cape Town and the Cape Peninsula.
-The view area is very good, with views of the north and south.
+The viewing area is very good, with north and south views.
 Thanks to our guide, Maggie, for getting us there.
 Most guests were scheduled for the premium dinner tonight, so we only had a 15-minute stop at our hotel before again boarding our bus for the short trip to Golds Restaurant.
 This is a complete African Experience evening.
 It began with a drumming session that included the audience and was a mood setter.
 All of the staff are dressed in fine colorful Tribal Wear and there many African Tribal entertainers throughout the evening during dinner.
 We all had the 14-dish African Feast, which was very interesting and served in a family-style manner.
 It included Namibian Venison Pie, Mozambiquan Chili chicken Wings, South African Roosterkoek, Namibian Grilled Ostrich Fillet Salad, and more.
 It was a very entertaining evening.
 Once back at the hotel at about 9:30, I retired immediately after a busy day on the Cape and then Dinner.
 Check the links above for more information.

 Thursday - February 27th - Cape Town, South Africa